Hanserfaust/game-developers-base/python-cocos2d/README.md

 This is Example 3 with the addition of sending the mouse-coordinates to a server that echoes the coordinates to its console.

-This example also showcases how to use Msgpack (https://msgpack.org/) and a simple TCP socket client and server.
+This example also makes a stab at Msgpack (https://msgpack.org/) for the wire-format to send messages over a TCP socket to a very simple server process.

 Additions are loosely based on:
 - https://www.techwithtim.net/tutorials/python-online-game-tutorial/server/
 - https://www.techwithtim.net/tutorials/python-online-game-tutorial/sending-receiving-information/

-Will build on this example over next couple of examples.

 As seen in screenshot, moving the mouse over the window will transfer the coordinates to the server.
 It also echoes them back to the client, but no client reception code